MorElf7/cs326-final-nu/docs/final.md

 ## b.
 Route Panel:

 ## c.
 Home Page:
+Our Home Page allows user to go through all suggestions where they can decide to Like or Reject.
+Each suggestion card display other user's basic information, their time and route, along with a map with pinpoints where their routes are.
+From the home page, user can navigate to Matches, Routes Panel, and Profile page.

 ## d.
 Matches page:

 This is a page to display all the users that have matched with the logged in user and their information, including their routes info, their name and description.
 There would be a nav bar at the top to redirect the user to their home page.

 ## e.
 Profile page:
+The Profile page shows user's account information and allows user to change/update their information if needed.

 # 7. API: